 - Coordinating meetings

 And a variety of other tedious tasks.
-You can do the same by delegating any work that doesn’t require your authority or expertise to a junior employee or virtual assistant.
+You can do the same by delegating any work that doesn’t require your authority or expertise to junior employees or virtual assistants.
+You can also leverage documentation automation software, which will help your junior employees reduce the time spent on document drafting by 70%.
 Doing so will easily save you a couple of hours a day that you can spend on activities that contribute to a successful recovery.

 Keeping track of all the moving pieces in your work and personal life during these changing times is a challenge.
 As a result, 49% of executives are seeking additional help with staying organized.

 Our research indicates that they’re doing it a variety of ways including:

 - Delegating document management to their assistants so that important files are easy to find.

 - Making their teams responsible for keeping a task management tool updated, so it’s easy to see where projects are at.